microwave694/microwave694.github.io/README.md

-# me trying to figure out how the hell this works
+# why did you even decide to go to the github repository
+theres legit nothing here........